-The main advantage of the Torren system is the State’s assurance of title.
-The Torren system is only used in a handful of States in the world, therefore, we, by default, are left with the necessity of investigating title fully before buying.
+The main advantage of the Torren system is the state’s assurance of title.
+The Torren system is only used in a handful of states in the world, therefore, by default, we are left with the necessity of investigating title fully before buying.

 For blockchain technology, history is everything, as time moves forward the chain grows, layering irreversibly transactions on each other.
 So, surely blockchain’s inherent properties, may find relevance with chain of title systems.

-It is without question that blockchain technology could enhance chain of title systems, as each title on a blockchain could be created and shared between the approved stakeholders: lawyers, notaries, buyers, sellers, and banks and the Blockchain of Titles can change and grow giving a full retrospective public record of ownership.
+It is without question that blockchain technology could enhance chain of title systems, as each title on a blockchain could be created and shared between the approved stakeholders: lawyers, notaries, buyers, sellers, and banks and the ‘Blockchain of Titles’ can change and grow giving a full retrospective public record of ownership.

-For Torren systems, accuracy is paramount as the State takes liability for inaccuracies.
-It is this responsibility that may put off many States, unable to dedicate sufficient resources to guaranteeing accuracy.
+For Torren systems, accuracy is paramount as the state takes liability for inaccuracies.
+It is this responsibility that may put off many states, unable to dedicate sufficient resources to guaranteeing accuracy.
 It is likely if the cost of maintaining an accurate register were reduced then maybe governments would consider transitioning to providing full guarantees of title.
 Perhaps, blockchain offers the prospect of reducing those costs.

-Sweden, recognises the force of the blockchain in land titles and has begun a Proof of Concept on the transfer of title.
+Sweden, recognises the force of the blockchain in land titles and has begun a Proof of Concept (PoC) on the transfer of title.
 The PoC is to bring all the stakeholders in a property transfer from the government, buyer, seller, broker and bank onto the same system so the transaction can be monitored in real-time.
-The impetus here may be reduce the time delay in completing a property transaction, but the real value of the test is to discover if blockchain can feasibly be used as an enhancement of Chain of Title property systems.
+The impetus here may reduce the time delay in completing a property transaction, but the real value of the test is to discover if blockchain can feasibly be used as an enhancement of ‘Chain of Title’ property systems.